simmonsj330/malariaML/Notes.md

 # Notes
-The purpose of this file is to provide other collaborators with qaulitative information regarding malaria, datasets, and other content within this project.
+The purpose of this file is to provide collaborators with qaulitative information regarding malaria, datasets, and other content within this project.

 ## Mok et al.
 This file contains clinical data regarding malaria samples.
 Each datum is broken down into 10 different features.
 They are descirbed as follows: